aypjames/eShop/README.md

 - What went well?
 - What are you proud of?
 - What was a challenge?
+  - Colouring of fav button.
+  - Should we call on the database on each component?
+  - I think there was an issue with data not showing .id but I wasn't able to find the problem.
+Best thing is to first also see what is the data that is coming out of the API call.
 - What you'd do differently?

 ## Future Goals